BenjaminMichaelis/SimpleMvcSitemap/README.md

 ## <a id="base-url">Custom Base URL</a>

-SimpleMvcSitemap can generate absolute URLs from the relative URLs using the HTTP request context.
+DotnetSitemapGenerator can generate absolute URLs from the relative URLs using the HTTP request context.
 If you want to customize this behaviour, you can implement IBaseUrlProvider interface and pass it to the SitemapProvider class.

 ```csharp
 public class BaseUrlProvider : IBaseUrlProvider